Pau11996/Pau11996/README.md

 Python and JavaScript Developer
 ----------------

-I started working in June 2021.
-I studied Python about half year and have some knowledge in backend developing in JavaScript and TypeScript, working as a backend developer.
-There are several pet projects in python, with django and fastapi, nestJS.
+I am a highly motivated software engineer worked with high-quality, scalable, and reliable systems.
+I have experience in both microservices and monolithic architectures.
+Honing my skills and building a track record of delivering successful projects are my priorities.

 * ✉️  You can contact me at pasha.kozak.96@gmail.com
 ### Skills